moh-ismailll/Automated-Load-Transient-Testing-/README.md

 ### PyVISA
 PyVISA is an open-source Python package that enables easy control of measurement instruments and test equipment (oscilloscopes, multimeters, power supplies) via GPIB, RS232, USB, and Ethernet.
 It acts as a wrapper for the Virtual Instrument Software Architecture (VISA) standard, allowing Python scripts to communicate with devices across Windows, Linux, and macOS.

-### Breakdown of the Python Script

-1. Initialize VISA Resource Manager: The script initializes PyVISA and lists all connected instruments to identify their USB addresses.

-2. Connect to Test Instruments, It opens communication with:
-Power Supply (PSU),
-Electronic Load,
-Oscilloscope,
-Digital Multimeter (DMM).

-3. Instrument identity is verified using *IDN?.

-4. Define Test Rails: A dictionary stores rail parameters including:
-[Nominal voltage,
-Maximum current]

-5. Set Input Voltage: The PSU is configured to provide a fixed 5V input to the DUT.

-6. Configure Load Transient Conditions: The electronic load is set to Constant Current (CC) mode.

---> Step from No-Load (0A) to Full-Load (Imax)

--->Triggered via BUS command

-7. Configure Oscilloscope: Triggering The oscilloscope is configured to:

---> Use edge trigger mode

---> Trigger on falling edge (to capture voltage dip)

---> Set trigger level at 97% of nominal voltage

---> Capture waveform in single mode

-8. Perform Transient Measurement: The load step is triggered and the oscilloscope measures:

---> Minimum voltage (undershoot)

---> Maximum voltage (overshoot)

-The results are compared against ±5% limits.

-9. Log Results to CSV:

---> All rail results (including PASS/FAIL status and timestamp) are saved to a CSV file for documentation and analysis.
+## 🔎 Breakdown of the Python Script

+### 1. Initialize VISA Resource נאר
+The script initializes PyVISA and lists all connected instruments to identify their USB addresses.

+### 2. Connect to Test Instruments
+The script opens communication with:
+- Power Supply (PSU)
+- Electronic Load
+- Oscilloscope
+- Digital Multimeter (DMM)

+Each instrument identity is verified using the `*IDN?` command.

+### 3. Define Test Rails
+A dictionary is used to store rail parameters including:
+- Nominal Voltage
+- Maximum Current

+This structure allows scalable testing for multiple rails.

+### 4. Set Input Voltage
+The Power Supply Unit (PSU) is configured to provide a fixed 5V input to the DUT.

+### 5. Configure Load Transient Conditions
+The electronic load is configured to:
+- Operate in Constant Current (双色 CC) mode
+- Step from No-Load (0A) to Full-Load (Imax)
+- Trigger using a BUS command

+### 6. Configure Oscilloscope Triggering
+The oscilloscope is configured to:
+- Use Edge Trigger mode
+- Trigger on the falling edge (to capture voltage dip)
+- Set trigger level at 97% of nominal voltage
+- Capture waveform in Single-shot mode

+### 7. Perform Transient Measurement
+The load step is triggered and the oscilloscope measures:
+- Minimum voltage (Undershoot)
+- Maximum voltage (Overshoot)

+The measured values are compared against ±5% voltage limits to determine PASS/FAIL status.

+### 8. Log Results to CSV
+All rail results — including:
+- Rail Name
+- Undershoot
+- Overshoot
+- PASS/FAIL Status
+- Timestamp

+are saved to a CSV file for documentation and further analysis.